+As she held up some papers, the Hokage looked around at all the faces watching her.
 "All right, some S-class missions have come in.
 Unfortunately there is one here that is unranked.
 I know you all understand what that means, and I will not ask anyone to do it.
 I'll take volunteers only, and if no one accepts then…"

 "Unless anyone else volunteers, I think this one will be fine."
 Kakashi moved slowly to the front of the room and took the paper right from her hand.
 "I'll report in when I'm back."

 He strolled out slowly, pushing his hands down into his pockets, decidedly ignoring the rest of the meeting.
-He got what he wanted; there was no reason to stay.
+He got what he wanted.
+There was no reason to stay.

-Walking out into the soft green expanse, she moved away behind the medical tent to find seclusion.
+Walking out into the soft green expanse, Sakura moved away behind the medical tent to find seclusion.
 She laid down and let the sweet smell of the grass overcome he as the long blades tickled her cheek.
-Closing her green eyes as the warm breeze made the trees rustle peacefully nearby, she slipped into reverie.
+Closing her tired eyes as the warm breeze made the trees rustle peacefully nearby, she slipped into reverie.

-Her breath quickened as she watched him toy with her; he enjoyed arousing her this way.
+Her breath quickened as she watched him toy with her.
+He enjoyed arousing her this way.
 It didn't take long to forget the mess on the counter as clothes fell to the floor, and the caresses and touches led them to their bedroom.

 Sakura smiled at the memory.
 If she tried hard, she could still feel his warm weight on her body, pressing her into the mattress as his lips brushed her shoulder.
 Even the sound of their lovemaking was such a vivid memory.
-His soft sighs and declarations of love still whispered in her ear so clearly.
+His soft sighs and declarations of love still whispered in her ear were so clear.